In This Section You Will Learn:

 12. Are there filing requirements for SEQR findings?

 Yes.
-Section 617.12(b) requires that involved agencies file copies of their SEQR findings with the applicant, and with all other agencies involved in the action.
+Section 617.12(b) (link leaves DEC website) requires that involved agencies file copies of their SEQR findings with the applicant, and with all other agencies involved in the action.
 Each involved agency must also retain copies in its files, available for public inspection.
 No publication is required.

 13. Why must all involved agencies receive copies of the others' SEQR findings?